thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

         .IgnoreMatchedProperties());
 ```

-Another example of an andit Entity factory, but mapping to different entity types depending on the audited table:
+Another example of an audit Entity factory, but mapping to different entity types depending on the audited table:

 ```c#
 Audit.Core.Configuration.Setup()